Inference for the Case Probability in High-dimensional Logistic Regression: Theoretical Justification

 \begin{Lemma} Suppose that Conditions {\rm (A1)} and ${\rm (A2)}$ hold and the initial estimator $\widehat{\beta}$ satisfies Condition {\rm (B)}, then with probability greater than $1-p^{-c}-\exp(-cn)-{1}/{t_0}$, {

 } where $\tau_{n}$ is defined in \eqref{eq: constraint 3}, $t_0>1$ is a large positive constant and $c>0$ and $C>0$ are positive constants. \end{Lemma}

-The main step of establishing the above lemma is to apply a contraction principle for i.i.d. symmetric random variables taking values $\{-1,1,0\}$.
+The main step in establishing the above lemma is to apply a contraction principle for i.i.d. symmetric random variables taking values $\{-1,1,0\}$.
 See Lemma \ref{lem: contraction} for the precise statement.
-This extends the existing results of contraction principles on i.i.d Rademacher random variables \citep{koltchinskii2011oracle}.
+This extends the existing results on contraction principles for i.i.d Rademacher random variables \citep{koltchinskii2011oracle}.
 This lemma and the related analysis are particularly useful for carefully characterizing the approximation error in \eqref{eq: error bound 2} and can be of independent interest in establishing asymptotic normality of other re-weighted estimators in high dimensions.
-The proof of Lemma \ref{lem: bias control} is presented in Section \ref{sec: proof}.
+The proof of Lemma \ref{lem: bias control} is presented in Section \ref{sec: proof}. \begin{remark} In comparison, in case of the linear model or the logistic model without re-weighting \citep{van2014asymptotically,javanmard2014confidence,zhang2014confidence}, such a challenge does not exist since the corresponding term is of the form $\widehat{u}^{\intercal}\frac{1}{n}\sum_{i=1}^{n} X_{i\cdot}\epsilon_i$ and the direction $\widehat{u}$, defined in \citet{van2014asymptotically,javanmard2014confidence,zhang2014confidence}, is either directly independent of $\epsilon_i$ or can be replaced by $u^{*}=\Sigma^{-1}\xnew$ (by assuming $\Sigma^{-1}\xnew$ to be sparse). \end{remark}